zuiderkwast/simpleton/README.md

 * Lexical scope

 A _pattern_ is an expression without computational operations.
 It must be able to do data decomposition, though.
 Decomposition should be similar to data composition.
 For example: In `[ "foo", a, b ] = [ "foo", 2, 3 ]`, the array on the right is matched agains the pattern on the left and the variables `a` and `b` are bound to the elements of the array.
 Something similar for dicts (hash-tables) needs to be invented...

+See the `ideas` directory for some more ideas.

 Syntax